0xBcamp/Moon-Tutorial/README.md

 - **Data Infrastructure Solutions:** Moon Data provides a robust and fast data infrastructure with vectorized AI-friendly capabilities.

-### Development Resources ⌨️
+### Key Development Tools ⌨️

-Moon provides developers with a powerful Software Development Kit (SDK) in multiple languages, offering pre-built components such as code snippets and a React boilerplate.
+- **Moon SDK:** Moon provides developers with a powerful Software Development Kit (SDK) in multiple languages, offering pre-built components such as code snippets and a React boilerplate.
 This SDK serves as a robust foundation for initiating and maintaining projects.

-In addition, the Moon API library streamlines blockchain interactions with the Moon platform.
+- **Moon API:** In addition, the Moon API library streamlines blockchain interactions with the Moon platform.
 Developers can leverage this library to fetch account details, initiate transactions, configure authentication, handle session management, and more.

 ## High-Level Architecture 🏗️